samforwill/nlp-campaign-messaging/README.md

 ## Analyzing Tweets with Trained Models

-After fine-tuning our models on the 114th Congress dataset, I turned my attention to the real test: analyzing the campaign messages of Marie Glusenkamp Perez (MGP) and Chris Deluzio.
+After fine-tuning the models on the 114th Congress dataset, I turned my attention to the real test: analyzing the campaign messages of Marie Glusenkamp Perez (MGP) and Chris Deluzio.
 Here's the process:

 ### Analysis Workflow -- From Raw Tweets to Insights
 #### Preprocessing Tweets: